The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Results

 The only frequency that needed this treatment for both the CW and CW+CRN models is $1.763\times10^{-7}$ Hz, which resulted in a Bayes factor of 15.43 in the CW+CRN case, and 7.79 in the CW-only case.
 While we inspected our analyses at this frequency with extra care, these Bayes factors are still relatively low compared to those required to claim a detection, especially since binaries at these high frequencies are expected to be quite rare \citep{kelley, becsypop}.
 For comparison, evidence in favor of a given model is generally not considered strong for Bayes factors $\lesssim 100$ \citep{kass}.
 Therefore, we will monitor this frequency in future data sets, but currently, our analyses indicate that no CWs are detected in the 12.5-year data set.

 As we found no strong evidence for a GW from an individual SMBHB in the 12.5-year data set, we proceeded to place all-sky upper limits on the GW strain, with results shown in \autoref{fig:ul}.
 We again conduct this analysis using two different models, one which includes only a CW (purple) and one which includes both a CW and a CRN process (red).
 While in both cases, the most sensitive frequency (that with the lowest strain upper limit) is \bestfreq{}, the strain upper limits are lower when the CRN is included in the model.
 In this case, we can limit the strain to $h_0 <$ \lowesth{}, while when the CRN is neglected, the best limit we can place on CW strain is $h_0 <$ \lowesthonly{}.
 This trend of the CW+CRN model resulting in lower upper limits than a CW-only model continues until frequencies of approximately $1\times 10^{-8}$ Hz, above which, where the effect of the power-law CRN is minimal, the upper limit values are nearly equal.
-Therefore, throughout the remainder of this work, we opted to include the CRN in analyses which are too computationally expensive to be completed with both models, such as the sky map analyses described in \autoref{ss:map}.
+Therefore, throughout the remainder of this work, we opted to include the CRN in analyses which are too computationally expensive to be completed with both models, such as the sky map analyses described in \autoref{ss:map}. \revsjv{We note that we do not find a significantly higher upper limit at any of the frequencies where we found $\mathcal{B}_{10} \sim 10$ for either the CW or CW+CRN models: this indicates that the noise sources are decreasing the posterior PDF at low strain amplitudes but not increasing the posterior PDF at the high strain amplitudes.}

 [1]{1.24} [1]{1.28}

 [1]{1.40} [1]{1.52}

 [1]{1.55} [1]{1.22}